hyosung11/Launch-School/Courses/journal.md

 13:54 Took a break to eat and read email and watch part of the video of Felicia talking to Carolina, I think.
 I have a study session with "Double Melt" at 14:00.

 15:35 Finished study session with Mel Truong and she said she had take the JS129 written assessment twice.
 She's taking the interview assessment tomorrow.
 I'm tired and going to take a break before the Writers Bloc at 16:00.

+17:11 After the Writers Bloc meeting and I'm a little tired.
+It's good to talk with Benjamin Perrault though about stuff.
+I have some friends in Launch School.
+He's almost done with core and getting ready for capstone.